Parkinson’s disease is considered, by conservative Western science, to be a progressive, degenerative disorder with no known cause or cure.

 My personal experience is that assertive therapies, no matter how well intentioned, will aggravate some of our symptoms and may dissuade us from moving toward wellness.
 Gentle and loving therapies, delivered by a ‘heart-based’ practitioner, will help us move towards better health.

-Our first aim is to persuade our hypothalamus that we are no longer in danger, and we can resume a normal fluctuation in stress hormones consistent with a state of safety.
+Our first aim is to persuade our hypothalamus that we are no longer in danger.
+Then we can resume a normal fluctuation in stress hormones consistent with a state of safety.
 This is best achieved by cautious and gentle use of homeopathic/herbal remedies.
 While these remedies were originally developed for endurance athletes, very cautious use can and will change hypothalamic programming over time in those challenged with neurological disorder.
 I have not yet found another remedy that will truly do this.

 It is often possible to discover the period in which it is most likely that degeneration began.
 Where we can, it is important to work with that knowledge, and change our body’s response.
-We can do this with many forms of counselling, psychotherapy or hypnotherapy; kinesiology and various regression therapies are helpful, as are many recently re-emerging ‘energy’ therapies such as spiritual healing, reiki, pranic healing and so on.
+We can do this with many forms of counselling, psychotherapy or hypnotherapy.
+Kinesiology and various regression therapies are helpful, as are many recently re-emerging ‘energy’ therapies such as spiritual healing, reiki, pranic healing and so on.

 Where the initiating circumstances are not apparent, homeopathic remedies such as Medicine Tree’s Trauma/Post Trauma or appropriate flower essences may assist with gentle repair (again used very cautiously).
 In all cases, we need gentle and loving guidance rather than confrontation.
 Many people diagnosed with Parkinson’s disease have never moved beyond conservative Western medicine before this, and must be led gently toward self-responsibility and understanding of their own power.